B2B Digital Advertising: The Data-Driven Guide to Pipeline Growth

 Let's cut to the chase: When it comes to digital advertising, intentionality is everything.

 With today's clutter in the digital space, often the relevancy of your offer is the only differentiator you have.
 And to stay relevant, you need to break down your audiences based on as many nuances as you can get your hands on, and then try to prioritize.
+Finding the right audience data platform is often the first step toward building those nuanced segments reliably.

 B2B digital advertising is paid promotional activity that targets business decision-makers, not individual consumers.
 It operates across digital channels to build awareness, establish credibility, and nurture buying committees through months-long sales cycles.

-Three factors differentiate B2B from B2C advertising:
+Four factors differentiate B2B from B2C advertising:

 • Audience: Buying committees with multiple stakeholders vs. individual consumers